bitcoin-sv/ts-sdk/docs/transaction.md

 Serialize this Beef as AtomicBEEF.

-`txid` must exist and be the last transaction in sorted (dependency) order.
+`txid` must exist

+after sorting, if txid is not last txid, creates a clone and removes newer txs

 ```ts
 toBinaryAtomic(txid: string)